Gran Sasso and Monti della Laga National Park: Nature and wildlife

 The park contains one of the most biologically diverse areas of Europe.
 The climate is between that of the Mediterranean and that of the rest of continental Europe.
 The park contains more than two thousand plant species, some of which are found exclusively in this area, such as the Abruzzo Edelweiss.
-Many species of wildlife inhabit the park, including rare animals such as the Abruzzo chamois, as well as wolves, Marsican brown bear, roe deer, wildcats, wild boars, foxes and squirrels.
+Many species of wildlife inhabit the park, including rare animals such as the Abruzzo chamois, as well as Apennine wolves, Marsican brown bear, roe deer, wildcats, wild boars, foxes and squirrels.
 Notable birds include the golden eagle, the white-backed woodpecker, the goshawk, the common buzzard and the peregrine falcon.
-There are also a wide variety of insects, such as the apollo butterfly.
+There is also a wide variety of insects, such as the apollo butterfly.

 Attractions

 The park contains a very long circuit of approximately 300 km featuring trails that can be visited on horseback, by mountain bike, or on foot.

-Many outdoor activities are possible within the park including hiking, Horse riding, mountain biking, Canoeing, Bird watching, Alpine skiing, ski mountaineering, and Cross-country skiing.
+Many outdoor activities are possible within the park including hiking, horse riding, mountain biking, canoeing, bird watching, alpine skiing, ski mountaineering, and cross-country skiing.

 Educational projects are active in the park visitor centres, and trails and paths can be freely explored alone or with the assistance of mountain guides.

 Settlements

-Many old villages are located within the confines the national park.
+Many old villages are located within the confines of the national park.
 They tend to be quite small, with stone and brick houses and narrow streets.
 In many cases, the place names highlight the defensive nature of the settlement and a summit position, such as Castel (castle), Rocca, Pizzo (peak), and Colle (hill).